-The electorate covers an area of more than 33,000 square kilometres, reaching from the southern coastline of Victoria in centres such as Portland, Port Fairy, Warrnambool and Port Campbell; north to the Glenelg River and from the South Australian border to the townships of Beaufort, Smythesdale and Colac.
+The electorate covers an area of more than 33,500 square kilometres, reaching from the southern coastline of Victoria in centres such as Anglesea, Aireys Inlet, Apollo Bay, Lorne, Portland, Port Fairy, Warrnambool and Port Campbell; north to the Glenelg River and from the South Australian border to the townships of Beaufort, Skipton and Winchelsea.

-The region included within Wannon’s boundaries is often referred to as Victoria’s “Western Districts”.
+The region included within Wannon’s boundaries is often referred to as Victoria’s “Western District”.

-The electorate’s main towns include Alvie, Ararat, Balmoral, Beaufort, Beeac, Camperdown, Casterton, Colac, Cressy, Dartmoor, Hamilton, Heywood, Koroit, Linton, Lismore, Macarthur, Mortlake, Penshurst, Port Campbell, Port Fairy, Portland, Rokewood, Skipton, Smythesdale and Warrnambool.
+The electorate’s main towns include Aireys Inlet, Alvie, Anglesea, Apollo Bay, Ararat, Balmoral, Beaufort, Beeac, Birregurra, Camperdown, Casterton, Colac, Cressy, Dartmoor, Forrest, Gellibrand, Hamilton, Heywood, Koroit, Lavers Hill, Lismore, Lorne, Macarthur, Mortlake, Penshurst, Port Campbell, Port Fairy, Portland, Rokewood, Skipton, Warrnambool and Winchelsea.